 De Eyto, A., 2010.
-Sustainable design engineering: learning strategies for multidisciplinary education of undergraduates and professionals.
+Sustainable design education: learning strategies for multidisciplinary education of undergraduates and professionals.
 PhD Thesis (PhD).
 Bournemouth University.

 Full text available as: